 In this course, Marcus vandeVliet will tell you how to maximize your profit on construction jobs.

-If you take three out of the four classes you’ll earn a Landscape Management Certificate.
-You’ll also learn a lot about how to run your business better.
+If you take three of the four classes you’ll earn a Landscape Management Certificate.
+You’ll also learn a lot about how to improve your bottom line.